Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 Closeup of form being filled - Church Ministry Evaluation Blog

-Below, you'll find a text template of a church ministry evaluation form.
-Use the free ministry evaluation questions and fields to build your own form.
+Below, you'll find a text ministry assessment template of a church evaluation form.
+Use the free church program evaluation questionnaire and fields to build your own form.

 Planning Your Ministry